oreximus/scratchpad/win_server_lab.md

    - **Most Important**: skip unattended installation option to be checked while configuring the VM for the first time.

+- Remember while you in the Windows Server Installation Setup: select the `Server with Desktop Experience`

 ![server_img01](assets/images/server_img01.png)

 2. (Two) Windows Enterprise or Windows Professional OS VM (For Client)